andrew/ultimate-awesome/README.md

 - [awesome-trackmania](https://github.com/EvoEsports/awesome-trackmania) - Curated list of all awesome TrackMania resources!.
 - [awesome-erddap](https://github.com/IrishMarineInstitute/awesome-erddap) - A curated list of awesome Erddap projects and deployments.
 - [awesome-deved](https://github.com/kamranayub/awesome-deved) - DevEd with umami.
 Awesome List of developer education covering blogs, tutorials, academies, visual essays, games, and more.
-- [awesome-rlhf](https://github.com/louieworth/awesome-rlhf) - An index of algorithms for reinforcement learning from human feedback (rlhf)).
 - [awesome-voron](https://github.com/matthewlloyd/awesome-voron) - A curated list of links related to Voron printers.
 - [awesome-newsletters](https://github.com/mpron/awesome-newsletters) - A curated list of developer newsletters (e.g. NoSQL Weekly, Python Weekly, etc.).
 - [awesome-hacktoberfest-plant-a-tree](https://github.com/OtacilioN/awesome-hacktoberfest-plant-a-tree) - Will you choose the :sparkles: Hacktoberfest t-shirt :sparkles: but don't want to stop contributing to the environment and a sustainable future?
 Find an organization here so you can plant a tree! :seedling: .